Build backend servers, services, and front-ends in Rust to get fast, reliable, and maintainable applications.

 about the author

 Prabhu Eshwarla has spent over 25 years in the software industry, including time at Hewlett Packard.
 He specializes in distributed software systems including web development, backend servers, and system tools using open source technologies.
-He wears multiple hats and works with every layer of the stack.
+He is currently working on web3 technologies.

 customers also reading